Fill out insurance application forms

 Underwriting

-The process by which an insurance company evaluates the risk of insuring a person, property, or business to decide whether to offer coverage and at what premium.
-Incomplete or inaccurate information on an application can delay or affect this process.
+The process an insurance company uses to evaluate the risk of a potential customer to decide whether to offer coverage and what the premium should be.